bigquantum/Anisotropic_cardiac_tissue-3D/README.md

 - Dr. Shahriar Iravanian

 ## Software general decription
 This software allows you to solve the Fenton-Karma (FK) model with a diffusive coupling in a 3D domain with a constant rotating conducting anisotropy.
 The software allows for input/output files and real time graphics for user interactivity.
+This software is implemented in C/CUDA.

 ## Other features
 - Time integration: first order Euler method